pawanmuchandi/CODTECH_TASK-02/README.md

 Simple Blog Website

 This is a full-stack Simple Blog website showcasing my blogs and adding blogs.
 Built using [your choice of front-end framework/library] for the front-end, [your choice of back-end framework] for the back-end, and a [your choice of database] for storing data.
-The website includes sections for my bio, portfolio projects, skills, resume, and a contact form to reach out to me.
+The website includes sections for my blogd, Add New Blog, Aboutand Contact for out to me.

 Technologies Used: